wieldphysics/wield-epics-autocas/docs/process_variables.rst

 set up

  * logging through a BURT service
-   * With extra rapid-prototyping and debugging features `urgentsave`
+   * With extra rapid-prototyping and debugging features `urgentsave_s`
  * setup of listings for LIGO epics DCU configurations
  * Connection monitoring (for externally hosted variables)